daattali/shinyjs/README.md

 > the MIT license.*

-`shinyjs` lets you perform common useful JavaScript operations in Shiny applications without having to know any JavaScript.
-Examples include: hiding an element, disabling an input, resetting an input back to its original value, delaying code execution by a few seconds, and many more useful functions. `shinyjs` can also be used to easily call your own custom JavaScript functions from R.
+`shinyjs` lets you perform common useful JavaScript operations in Shiny apps that will greatly improve your apps without having to know any JavaScript.
+Examples include: hiding an element, disabling an input, resetting an input back to its original value, delaying code execution by a few seconds, and many more useful functions for both the end user and the developer. `shinyjs` can also be used to easily call your own custom JavaScript functions from R.

 Table of contents